-Previous reviews did not directly address the effectiveness of different screening strategies but summarized risk factors associated with gonorrhea and chlamydia infections (1, 2).
-An observational study comparing 9 sets of selective screening criteria for chlamydia infection among women attending family planning and STI clinics in the United States (20) indicated that age alone had similar or better sensitivity and specificity as more extensive criteria.
+Previous reviews did not directly address the effectiveness of different screening strategies but summarized risk factors associated with gonococcal and chlamydial infections (1, 2).
+An observational study comparing 9 sets of selective screening criteria for chlamydial infection among women attending family planning and STI clinics in the United States (20) indicated that age alone had similar or better sensitivity and specificity as more extensive criteria.
 In this study, nearly 80% of cases were identified while testing 50% of the population when using an age cutoff of 22 years or younger.

-Only one new study of screening strategies met inclusion criteria.
+Only 1 new study of screening strategies met inclusion criteria.
 An observational study conducted in the Netherlands evaluated a risk prediction tool to identify persons infected with chlamydia in high-risk populations (21).
 Screening criteria were developed on the basis of questionnaire responses from sexually active participants who were subsequently tested for chlamydia and included items on age, education, ethnicity, lifetime sex partners, and condom use.
-When applied to high-risk populations,
+When applied to high-risk populations, this risk tool was not an accurate predictor of infection (area under the receiver-operating characteristic curve, 0.66 to 0.68).
+The applicability of this study to U.S. populations is also limited.